 3. Clean Routed Cracks for longer sealant performance

-Independent studies prove that clean, dry pavement cracks extend sealant’s performance (achieving 7+ years in SHRP H-106).
+Independent studies prove that clean, dry pavement cracks treated with a routed reservoir extend sealant’s performance (achieving 7+ years in SHRP H-106).
 This longer lifespan not only limits sealant costs but eliminates labor, materials, road closures, traﬃc control/congestion, and driving hazards associated with rework.